seeblick/DazzlingDogs/README.md

 ![pups1.Runde](./mix2.JPG)

 or short hair, with no ridge.
-Or fluffy with no ridge
+Or fluffy with no ridge.

 ![pups1.Runde](./mix3.JPG)